kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 In those cases the developer will need to bring the evidence of the route pattern validity and deal with the error case, which is not a bad idea anyway.

-__Updated at 2021-11-01__: changes based on feedback of [Andor Pénzes](https://github.com/andorp)
+__Updated at 2021-11-01__: changes based on feedback of [Andor Pénzes](https://github.com/andorp) __Updated at 2021-11-02__: link to another post about a revealed issue